ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

   every voice can be heard.
 Note that it is reasonable for any voting member to request a few days to review available information before voting.

-- At the chair's option, a vote can be held open until there is an opportunity to discuss it in the next meeting.
-Likewise, if more than two voting members request discussion in the next meeting, the vote will remain open until that discussion takes place.
-Here, 'next meeting' is the next regularly scheduled meeting more than 48 hours after the first request is received, or in the case of an irregularly scheduled meeting, 7 days after that time.

 - Absent that, if the vote has enough affirmative votes that it would pass if all remaining votes were dissents, and at least 7 days have elapsed since the